Quilting Plans for Dogwood Blossoms

 Dogwood blossom

-Personally, my favorite way to quilt the flower is by using a ruler (or walking foot) to create a grid in the center of the flower to give a distinctive texture, then using gentle curves to create details in each petal.
-For fun free motion quilting practice, I graffiti quilt the background, playing with feathers and paisleys and swirls.
+I love to quilt the flower is by using a ruler (or walking foot) to create a grid in the center of the flower to give a distinctive texture, then using gentle curves to create details in each petal.
+For fun free motion quilting practice, I riff quilt quilt the background, playing with feathers and paisleys and swirls.
 For a more modern look, ruler guided switchbacks add a lot of texture to the background with a very simple quilting motif.

 dogwood blossom